2.4 Pass/Fail Results and No Actual Score

 Key Takeaways

-- The actual score is not released.
+- Only a pass/fail result is given; the actual numerical score is not released.

 Results Are Reported As Pass Or Fail